coledotjs/coledotjs/README.md

 # 👋 Hi there!
 I'm Cole.

-I'm a university student passionate about software engineering and computer science.
+I'm a university student majoring in software engineering.

 ## Projects

-My main focus right now is [Strafe Stryker](https://strafestryker.pw), a semi-private AI-powered moderation bot.
-Beyond that, I enjoy working on a variety of TypeScript-adjacent projects.
+I work on a lot of things, but unfortunately, I'm not really an open source guy.
+If a repository of mine is public it generally means that I like the code in it and think it's worthe looking at.

 ## Tech Stack